GUIDELINES FOR FACULTY

 - Using a commercial service or engaging another person (whether paid or unpaid) to prepare assigned work.
 Unless prohibited by the faculty member for educational reasons, editing and/or proof-reading by another person is not considered cheating.

-- Stealing, reproducing, circulating or otherwise gaining access to examination materials prior to the time authorized by the faculty member.
+- Stealing, reproducing, circulating or otherwise gaining access to assessment materials before the authorized time.

-- Stealing, destroying, defacing or concealing library or other reference materials with the result that others are deprived of their use or that the faculty member cannot check students’ work.
+- Stealing, destroying, defacing or concealing library or other reference materials and so causing others to be deprived of their use or hindering or preventing a faculty member from assessing a student’s work.

-- Possessing, using, or circulating previously administered examinations, unless authorized by the faculty member.
+- Possessing, using, or circulating previously administered examinations, unless authorized by the appropriate faculty member.

-- Educational assignments such as completion of an academic dishonesty tutorial or a learning module1
+- Educational assignments such as completion of an academic dishonesty tutorial or a learning module

 - Reducing the grade on the assignment or examination